junebug12851/random-ai-prompt/README.md

 There are many settings, all of the mcan be overrideen by command-line arguments, but sometimes you want to have setting presets to save you time and effort.
 These are simple script files that can add-in settings and even potential randomization.

+## FAQ

+### Where's the WebUI / GUI?

+I'm not good at making one, I'm working on one in C++/Qt but it's honestly overwhelming.
+If anyone wished to help me develop a proper WebUI in HTML i'm open to it.
+I have a working API on here already that you can tap into, of course it may need some work.

+### Why Javascript and not Python?

+Cause I know javascript best, your welcome to make a python version, if you do, I'd appreciate a mention somewhere.
+I can even list it on here.

+### Why not an extension for Automattic1111?

+This would also be a good idea but noto nly do I not know python, I also really don't want to put in the work in re-writing this project and formatting it for a GUI.
+Like above, your welcome to do this if you want and I'd love a mention somewhere.